What is a technology platform?

 In the old best-of-breed generation, the enterprise would select each component (or platform) based on its features and functions.
 They would then design and build integrations between the components to maintain each of those interfaces whenever a change was made.

-However, today’s enterprise can utilise a modern technology stack with world-class components that work together on one integrated platform.
+However, today’s enterprise can utilize a modern technology stack with world-class components that work together on one integrated platform.
 This leaves the responsibility of designing, developing, and maintaining the integration up to the technology platform provider.

 SAP Insights Newsletter